nadinejackson/graphics_final_project/README.md

 Wireframe shading option!

-Use mesh to import .obj files!
+Use mesh to import .obj files! (triangles and quadrilaterals!)